rowanmoul/ArchSecureDualBoot/README.md

 The next step is to set up disk encryption for your Linux partition.
 This will not be true full disk encryption because we will only be encrypting the Linux partition, but since our windows partition is encrypted with BitLocker, nearly the whole drive ends up being encrypted, just with different keys.
 We will not be encrypting the efi system partition, instead relying on secure boot signing and PCR measurements to prevent tampering.
 If you want an encrypted efi partition that is beyond the scope of this guide, but there are guides available that can help with this.
 For the purposes of this guide, we will only be encrpyting a single partition, with the assumption that your entire Linux system is on that partion, rather than having separate partitions for directories like `/home` which aren't necessary in most single-user cases.

-#### dm-crypt and LUKS
+#### `dm-crypt`, LUKS, and `cryptsetup`
 `dm-crypt` is a Linux kernel module that is part of the kernel device mapper framework.
 If you are framiliar with LVM or software RAID, it uses the same base kernel functionality with the addition of encryption. `dm-crypt` supports multiple disk encrpytion methods and can even be stacked with LVM and/or RAID.
 Here we will be using LUKS encryption of a single volume mapped to a single real disk partition.
 LUKS stands for Linux Unified Key Setup and is the de facto standard for disk encryption on Linux, providing a consistent transferable system across distributions.
 For more information on LUKS and how it works, there are some great explanations at the [official project repository](https://gitlab.com/cryptsetup/cryptsetup).

-#### Creating a LUKS encrypted Volume with `cryptsetup`
 To help set everything up, we will use `cryptsetup`, which is the most commonly used cli for `dm-crypt` based disk encryption, as well as the reference implementation for LUKS.
 The version used to make this guide was 2.2.2

-##### Generating the LUKS MasterKey with the TPM (Optional)
+#### Generating the LUKS MasterKey with the TPM (Optional)
 The TPM has a built in [TRNG](https://en.wikipedia.org/wiki/Hardware_random_number_generator) that is potentially a better source of entropy than `/dev/random` and `/dev/urandom`.
 This is not to say that either of those are bad.
 In most cases they are actually very good sources of entropy!
 I'm not going to get into why you would want to use one or the other.
 That is left to you to research and determine.
 If you want, you can generate your LUKS master key with the TPM rather than `cryptsetup`'s default of `/dev/urandom`.
 To do this, we will first create a 100mb ramfs to work in, so that the key is never saved to a disk in the clear:
 ```